rb58853/supabase-mcp-server/README.md

 - 🔄 Robust transaction handling for both direct and pooled connections - ✅ (v0.3.2)
 - 🐍 Support methods and objects available in native Python SDK - ✅ (v0.3.6)
 - 🔍 Stronger SQL query validation ✅ (v0.3.8)
-- 📝 Automatic versioning of DDL queries ✅ (v0.3.8)
+- 📝 Automatic versioning of database changes ✅ (v0.3.8)
+- 📖 Radically improved knowledge and tools of api spec ✅ (v0.3.8)
 - 🪵 Tools / resources to more easily access database, edge functions logs (?)
-- 👨‍💻 Supabase CLI integration (?)
-- 📖 Radically improved knowledge and tools of api spec
-  - Resources to more easily access and check api spec
-  - Atomic url paths and ops (right now LLM trips more often then not)

 For a more detailed roadmap, please see this [discussion](github.com) on GitHub.